denisos/reviews/ReadMe.md

 # Next
-- how to put mongodb results into index.html page
+- how to put mongodb results into index.html page - done!
 - add some backbone
 - pull in some data from google library api
 - I'm using home grown routing partly as a means to learn but a web framework like express would be better